 If you need to refresh your sprinkle collection, or want to try out a fancy sprinkle blend, I highly recommend trying these!

 Let Me Know What You Think!

-If you try my grinch cupcakes recipe, I’d love to hear what think of it!
-Please leave a rating, and let me know your thoughts by sharing a comment 🙂
+If you make these Grinch cupcakes, I’d love to hear what you think of it!
+Please leave a rating and comment below.

 Red Velvet Cupcakes